 Professional summary

-She is involved in projects investigating the selection of antibiotic resistance from low concentrations of chemicals in the environment, including antibiotics & other co-selecting compounds such pharmaceuticals & personal care products and understanding transmission of environmental antibiotic resistance to humans resulting in a negative human health outcomes.
-Isobel also leads citizen science to understand the drivers of antifungal resistance in homes, farms and composters in the UK.
+She is involved in projects investigating the selection of antibiotic resistance from low concentrations of chemicals in the environment, including antibiotics & other co-selecting compounds such as pharmaceuticals & personal care products and understanding transmission of environmental antibiotic resistance to humans resulting in a negative human health outcomes.
+Isobel also leads citizen science efforts to understand the drivers of antifungal resistance in homes, farms and composters in the UK.

 Isobel has also been a member of the Welsh Government's Animal and Environment Antimicrobial Resistance Delivery Group since 2021.
 She was previously a postdoctoral research fellow at the University of Exeter.